Pureprofile : Application for quotation of securities - PPL | MarketScreener

 Please describe the consideration being provided for the +securities

-Shares issued following conversion of Share Rights to various employees which were originally issued as under the Company's Equity Plan.
+Shares issued following the exercise of vested Performance Rights which were originally issued under the Company's Equity Plan.

 Please provide an estimate (in AUD) of the value of the consideration being provided per +security for the +securities to be quoted 0.000000